Tokyo

 A 5★ ryokan disguised as an urban palace, with a three-hectare historic garden in the heart of Tokyo.

-Hotel Chinzanso Tokyo occupies a three-hectare estate in Bunkyo-ku, former garden of a 19th-century prince.
-We cross camellia avenues, a three-storey pagoda, cascades that mask the city noise.
+Hotel Chinzanso Tokyo occupies a three-hectare estate in Bunkyo-ku, the former garden of a 19th-century prince.
+We pass camellia avenues, a three-storey pagoda, cascades that mask the city's noise.
 The rooms blend light wood, contemporary shoji and floor-to-ceiling windows onto the canopy (superiors overlook the garden, standards the avenue).
 The thermal spa draws from local hot springs, with outdoor rotenburo in volcanic stone.
-Three restaurants including a starred kaiseki, a gastronomic French and a teppanyaki facing the garden.
+Three restaurants including a starred kaiseki, a gastronomic French and teppanyaki facing the garden.
 From 419 € a night, airport shuttle included.
 We come here to breathe without leaving Tokyo ✨

 What makes this hotel unique